Adjective Phrases for intermediate learners

 Tip!

-It is useful to know that we have both adjective phrases and adjective clauses.
-Their difference is that an adjective clause has a subject and a verb, whereas an adjective phrase does not have a verb.
+It's important to distinguish between adjective phrases and adjective clauses.
+While both function as adjectives in a sentence, an adjective clause contains a subject and a verb, while an adjective phrase does not have a verb.
 Compare:

 Here, we have an adjective clause because it has a subject and a verb and it is modifying 'book'.